 The ID.3 features a futuristic-looking interior design, based heavily around its 10-inch touchscreen infotainment screen and touch-sensitive buttons.
 Standard equipment on every ID.3 includes LED headlights, all-around parking sensors, adaptive cruise control, sat-nav and keyless start.
 There’s also a digital dash (Knight Rider anyone?), lane keep assist and heated front seats.
 The infotainment system is compatible with Apple CarPlay and Android Auto.

-The ID.3 is a showcase for VW's latest technology, and that extends to its safety kit.
+The ID.3 is a showcase of VW's latest technology, extending to its safety kit.
 Features like autonomous emergency braking with pedestrian detection are fitted as standard.
-This earned the vehicle a maximum five-star score when it was tested by Euro NCAP in late 2020.
-Overall, it was awarded 87% and 89% for adult and child occupant protection respectively.
+This earned the vehicle a maximum five-star score when Euro NCAP tested it in late 2020.
+Overall, it was awarded 87% and 89% for adult and child occupant protection, respectively.

 The I-Pace was Jaguar’s first attempt at an electric vehicle, and boy did this head-turning SUV nail the brief, having won more than 80 global awards after its launch in 2018.

 The I-Pace received an update in 2020 to add some improved technology.
 This included the Pivi Pro, which replaced the Touch Pro Duo infotainment system within the same 10.25-inch touchscreen display.
 The Pivi Pro has transformed the interior experience.
 The screens are brighter, sharper and more logically laid out, with every command responded to with excellent speed.
 Additional features provided by the Pivi Pro includes a predicted range at the journey’s end and providing local charging costs.

 Also new to the updated 2020 I-Pace model is the ClearSight rearview digital camera system which feeds a high-definition wide-angle view from a roof-mounted camera onto the rear-view mirror, providing the driver with an unobstructed view of the rear.